-I find that imposition of penalty under Section 112(a) and 112(b) simultaneously tantamount to imposition of double penalty; therefore, I refrain from imposition of penalty on M/s.
-Omprakash Dinesh Kumar under Section 112(b) of the Customs Act, 1962.
+I find that imposition of penalty under Section 112(a) and 112(b) simultaneously tantamount to imposition of double penalty, therefore, I refrain from imposition of penalty on M/s.
+Nishi Overseas under Section 112(b) of the Customs Act, 1962.

 I find that the SCN proposed imposition of penalty on the Importer under Section 114AA of the Customs Act, 1962.
-I find that importer is well aware of import policy and conditioned outlined in the notification no. 05/2023-Cus dated 05.04.2024 issued by DGFT.
+I find that in spite of well aware of import policy and conditioned outlined in the notification no. 05/2023-Cus dated 05.04.2024 issued by DGFT.
 Accordingly, I find that the importer M/s.
-Omprakash Dinesh Kumar has knowingly and wilfully filed the bill of entry with forged Bills of Lading with the clear intention to import the restricted cargo in direct violation of established regulations.
+Nishi Overseas has knowingly and wilfully filed the Bills of entry with forged Bills of Lading with the clear intention to import the restricted cargo in direct violation of established regulations.
 As it is the obligation of the firm to ensure that proper and correct documents are maintained and as forged Bill of Lading was created which constitutes the violation.
 By manipulating and forging Bills of Lading in collusion with their supplier and shipping line and filing import documents which were false and incorrect in material particulars.
-Further during the statement Shri Chinmay Jhanwar admitted that despite being fully aware of Notification No. 05/2023 dated 05.04.2024, issued by the DGFT, he failed to disclose the actual facts to the customs department and attempted to facilitate the clearance of restricted cargo.
-Importer By not uploading the original documents as mandated during filing of Bill of Entry attempted to mislead the department.
 Accordingly, it is evident that M/s.
-Omprakash Dinesh Kumar knowingly and intentionally made, signed, used and/or caused to be made, signed or used import documents and related papers that were false or incorrect in material particulars for the purpose of illegally importing the subject goods.
+Nishi Overseas knowingly and intentionally made, signed, used and/or caused to be made, signed or used import documents and related papers that were false or incorrect in material particulars for the purpose of illegally importing the subject goods.
 Therefore, I find that importer is also liable for penal action under Section 114AA of the Customs Act, 1962.